Capanema, Pará, Brazil: What to pack, what to wear, and when to go [2022]

 January

-January in this region is consistently hot.
+January is constantly hot.
 Temperatures average in the high 80s F (low 30s C) during the day.

 What to wear/what to pack: